 Most pet owners wouldn’t think of pumpkin as something a cat would eat, but it has many benefits.
 It is cheap, easy to prepare, palatable and offers a number of benefits to cats.

 Pumpkin contains high levels of fibre.
 There are two types of dietary fibre, soluble and insoluble.
 It also contains antioxidants, beta-carotene, omega fatty acids, iron, magnesium, potassium, phosphorous, zinc as well as vitamins A, B, C, and E.

-Cats can be given 1 tablespoon of canned or mashed pumpkin a day.
-This should be slowly introduced to your cat over a few days, too much fibre too soon can cause stomach upset and bloating in cats.
+Feed 1 tablespoon of canned or mashed pumpkin once a day.
+Slowly introduced to over a few days as too much fibre too soon can cause stomach upset and bloating in cats.

 Most people mix this into their cat’s food; however, you can try it on its own too, many cats quite like the taste of pumpkin.